thinkcompany/think_dev-standards/development-standards/css.md

 ### Preprocessors

-Think Brownstone will be incorporating Sass as a common CSS development tool.
+Think Company will be incorporating Sass as a common CSS development tool.
 Build Kit deliverables will optionally include Sass if requested by the client.

-See [Sass Authoring Guidelines](https://bitbucket.org/thinkbrownstone/tbi_dev-standards/src/687d257a91c14e161c96d999a89f07a1672b1d52/development-standards/sass.md?at=master) for more information about those standards.
+See [Sass Authoring Guidelines](https://bitbucket.org/thinkcompany/think_dev-standards/src/687d257a91c14e161c96d999a89f07a1672b1d52/development-standards/sass.md?at=master) for more information about those standards.

 ### Browser Resets (Normalize)